The Park Tucson office at 110 E. Pennington Street, #150 has reopened to the public.

 Upcoming Park Tucson Commission and Subcommittee meetings:

-The Park Tucson Commission will meet on Tuesday, September 28, 2021, at 8:00am, virtually through Microsoft Teams.
+The Park Tucson Commission will meet on Tuesday, October 27, 2021, at 7:30am, virtually through Microsoft Teams.
+Click here for the meeting notice and agenda.

 The Park Tucson Commission Subcommittees have established standing meeting days and times: